madjugglers/pattern-book/01_maj_pattern_book.md

 * **triple up**.
 The showy last action in a pattern, after the hup, in which each juggler lofts a triple self.
 * **ultimate**.
 1-count
-* **Walk it through**.
+* **walk it through**.
 To perform a slow-motion instance of a pattern, with juggling replaced by the holding of clubs, with passes replaced by pointing to where you would pass, and following a slow, deliberate count by the leader.
 Done while setting up a pattern in order for jugglers to figure out what the hell they are supposed to do.
 * **weave**.
 A most popular moving pattern with three feedees and a feeder, which is the basis of many multi-person patterns.
 The 3 feedees move in a figure 8 while juggling.